openrelayxyz/plugeth-plugins/packages/plugeth-parity/README.md

 trace_replayBlockTransactions
 ```

 The plugin can be [built](https://docs.plugeth.org/en/latest/build.html) like any other PluGeth plugin.
-Once built just point towards a geth node and they will take the same arguments as the OpenEthereum documentation specifies.
+Once built just point towards a PluGeth node and they will take the same arguments as the OpenEthereum documentation specifies.

  ## Trace Variants